Saint-Solutions/python-fiix-cmms-client/README.md

 # Fiix CMMS client for Python

-The unofficial [Fiix CMMS](https://www.fiixsoftware.com) client for Python.
+An easy to use [Fiix CMMS](https://www.fiixsoftware.com) wrapper for Python.

 ## Installation